HarveyLab/mouseVR/README.md

 ### twoSidedHeadplateHolder_NP_v02
 ![image](https://github.com/HarveyLab/mouseVR/assets/16245463/ba1001da-8af1-42fa-b5ca-3df845863362)
 Designed for reproducible mounting across days, especially for pitch, roll, and yaw, which cannot be compensated for by XYZ stages.  (translation reproducibility is on the order of a few tens of microns which can be easily compensated for using the stage).
+Note some of the holes are for clamping screws, some are for alignment pins or set screws (more on that below).

 Machined from aluminium.
 Small holes should be 4-40 tapped, larger holes can optionally be 1/4-20 tapped for affixing lick spout hardware.
-No fillet or chamfer on the edges so make sure to ask the machinist to deburr the edges (they do by default in our shop).
-Note the fillets where the two arms become thinner are uncessesary and could just as well be steps if that is easier to machine.
+No fillet or chamfer on the edges so make sure to ask the machinist to deburr the edges.
+Note the fillets where the two arms become thinner are uncessesary and could just as well be steps or whatever is easier to machine.

 For imaging setups it should be milled from aluminium.
 For training rigs where micron-level stability is not needed, 3d printed or laser cut plastic is ok.
+1/8 inch acrylic will flex and vibrate a bit but I have still used it to train mice and it was fine.

 I recommend using these screws for attaching the headplate: https://www.mcmaster.com/98164A429/